dialogic-godot/documentation/documentation/translation.md

 The translation process is handled by Godot!

-In order to change the locale when your game is exported, use the Godot API method on the [TranslationServer](https://docs.godotengine.org/en/stable/classes/class_translationserver.html#translationserver) class:
+To change the locale when your game is exported, use the Godot API method on the [TranslationServer](https://docs.godotengine.org/en/stable/classes/class_translationserver.html#translationserver) class:

 ```gdscript
 # Japanese's language code is "ja"